-6:1 Now it happened on a second-first2 Sabbath that He was passing through the grain fields, and His disciples began to pick and eat the heads of grain, rubbing them in their hands.
-2 But some of the Pharisees said to them,3 "Why are you doing that which is not lawful to do on the Sabbath?"
-3 So in answer to them Jesus said: "Have you not even read this, what David did when he was hungry, he and those who were with him: 4 how he went into the house of God, took and ate the showbread, and even gave it to those with him-that which only the priests are allowed to eat?"
-5 Then He said to them, "The Son of the Man is Lord even of the Sabbath!"4
+6:1 Now it happened on a secondfirst1 Sabbath that He was passing through the grain fields, and His disciples began to pick and eat the heads of grain, rubbing them in their hands.
+2 But some of the Pharisees said to them,2 "Why are you doing that which is not lawful to do on the Sabbath?"
+3 So in answer to them Jesus said: "Have you not even read this, what David did when he was hungry, he and those who were with him: 4 how he went into the house of God, took and ate bitterness.
+Bearers of 'new wine' should just start a new congregation.
+The truth stated in verse 39 is one of the factors.
+Less than 1.5% of the Greek manuscripts, of objectively inferior quality, omit "and both are preserved" (as in NIV, NASB, LB, TEV, etc.).